GratifyingCat/uiTest/README.md

 Online store testing

 # If you run this ui testing
-You should have the browser chrome version 103 or replace chromedrive.exe with the version of your chrome browser
+You should specify the path to your chromedriver.exe in the CHROME_DRIVER_PATH constant that is in the file "tests/conftest"